 This appendix includes figures and tables that provide additional detail and insights from the experiment.
-The two figures describe baseline travel behavior and beliefs, split by gender.
+The first two figures describe baseline travel behavior and beliefs, split by gender.
 Table B1 reports baseline characteristics and balance tests for baseline covariates.
 Table B2 compares baseline characteristics for the sample to a representative sample of the Cairo population.
+Table B3 shows how budget shares differ by income.
 Table B4 provides data on the transportation market in Cairo and 5 other cities in Africa and Latin America, illustrating that the high levels of public transit ridership and female harassment risk on public transit that characterize Cairo are similar in several other large cities in the developing world.
-The experimental sample is younger, more educated, and has higher incomes than the average Cairo resident.
 Tables B8-B9 analyze attrition throughout the study and test for differential response rates by baseline characteristics across treatment groups.
+Tables B11 & B12 estimate Lee bounds for Mobility and Safety.